GSA/Section508.gov/_events/events-iaaf-landing.md

 Service animal relief has been designated at the courtyard in front of the main entrance of the FDIC Building.

 ## Check Your Tech
 The 2023 IAAF will return as an in-person conference, with virtual attendance for most sessions using Webex.
-Webex meetings and webinars are best experienced when using the Webex app, but can also be accessed via web browser <!--and telephone (audio-only)-->.
+Webex meetings and webinars are best experienced when using the Webex app, but can also be accessed via web browser and telephone (audio-only).

 We encourage all attendees to set up and test your Webex app ahead of the event by visiting the <a class="ext" href="https://help.webex.com/en-us/getting-started" target="_blank" class="usa-link--external">Webex Help Center</a>, to: